 122. The ERT noted that there were recommendations in the SIAR that had not been addressed related to the CSEUR, in particular recommendations related to the public availability of information on the website, the reporting of a description of the changes in database structure and the reporting of test results.
-In response to questions raised by the ERT during the review, Spain provided further confidential information on the website, reporting a description of the changes in database structure and the reporting on the public availability of information on the website, reporting a description of the changes in database structure and the reporting of test results.
+In response to questions raised by the ERT during the review, Spain provided further confidential information on the website, reporting a description of the changes to the national registry, including on the public availability of information on the website, reporting a description of the changes in database structure and the reporting of test results.